Newsletter: Events at Clare Hall, Winter 2026

 A full list of dates and the sign up sheet can be found here.

-Join the College’s Book Club as they discuss Flesh by David Szalay.
+Join the College’s Book Club as they discuss Is a River Alive? by Robert Macfarlane.
 All College members are welcome to attend in-person, meeting in Clare Hall’s King Room, or via Zoom.
 If you are not on the mailing list and would like to be, please send an email to gloria.carnevali@icloud.com, confirming your Clare Hall connection and putting the following as the email title: I would like to join the Book Club mailing list.

 Learn more about the Book Club on this page.